 Awasi Patagonia Excursions

-Craft your personalized itinerary upon arrival to the lodge.
-Your private guide will take into account your preferences and weather conditions to design the ideal experience, combining the National Park's highlights and off-the-beaten-path gems.
+Upon arrival at the lodge, your private guide will take your preferences and weather conditions into account to design the ideal itinerary together.
+Each day you will be able to choose either one Full Day or two Half Day excursions, combining both the National Park's highlights and off-the-beaten-path gems.
 Meanwhile, enjoy a sneak peek of some of the possibilities.

 • What is there to see